 Awards and Selections

-2025 (Upcoming) Beijing International Short Film Festival, Beijing, CN
+2025 Beijing International Short Film Festival, Beijing, CN

 2025 39th Image Forum Festival, Tokyo, JP (Grand Prize and Audience Prize)